JustToThePoint English Website Version

 PASSWORD="YOUR-PASSWORD" # Root password

-CORES=2 # Number of CPU cores allocated to the container
+CORES=2 # Allocate 2 CPU cores to container

 IPADDRESS="192.168.1.38" # Static IP address for the container